survivejs/react-book/manuscript/07_implementing_dnd.md

 };
 ```

 There is one problem, though.
 What happens to the old instance of the `Note`?
 In the current solution, the old lane will have an id pointing to it.
-As a result we have duplicate data in the system.
+As a result, we have duplicate data in the system.

-Earlier we resolved this using `detachFromLane`.
+Earlier, we resolved this using `detachFromLane`.
 The problem is that we don't know to which lane the note belonged.
 We could pass this data through the component hierarchy, but that doesn't feel particularly nice.

 We could resolve this on store level instead by implementing an invariant at `attachToLane` that makes sure any possible earlier references get removed.
 This can be achieved by implementing `this.removeNote(noteId)` check: